GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### In fact, in the 1980s I often came across newly graduated computer science majors who had never seen a real program in their lives.
+They had only seen toy exercises, school exercises, because every real program was a trade secret.
 >
-> ~ *Danny Hillis*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts